Get insider access

 See our review

-Based in South Korea, Samsung has become one of the world's leading electronic brands and is LG's main competitor.
-Their monitors tend to provide great performance in dark rooms and have high contrast, and they even include Mini LED backlighting on high-end models like the Samsung Odyssey Neo G7 S32BG75 and the Samsung Odyssey Neo G8 S32BG85.
-It helps that Samsung already produces TVs with this Mini LED technology, so they've become an industry leader.
-Like LG, they've transferred some of their strengths from TVs to monitors.
+Based in South Korea, Samsung has become one of the world's leading electronic brands.
+Their monitors tend to provide great performance in dark rooms and have high contrast with QD-OLEDs, and they even include Mini LED backlighting on high-end models like the Samsung Odyssey Neo G7 S32BG75 and the Samsung Odyssey Neo G8 S32BG85.
+It helps that Samsung already produces TVs with this Mini LED technology, so they've become an industry leader for that.

-They even have some QD-OLED monitors that use the same technology as their premium TVs, like the Samsung Odyssey OLED G9/G95SC S49CG95 and the Samsung Odyssey OLED G8/G85SB S34BG85, which are high-end ultrawide monitors, or the Samsung Odyssey OLED G8/G80SD, which is a 4k, 240Hz monitor that's part of their 2024 lineup.
+They even have some QD-OLED monitors, like the Samsung Odyssey OLED G9/G95SC S49CG95 and the Samsung Odyssey OLED G8/G85SB S34BG85, which are high-end ultrawide monitors, or the Samsung Odyssey OLED G8/G80SD, which is a 4k, 240Hz monitor that's part of their 2024 lineup.
 The QD-OLED panel lets them display perfect blacks without any blooming and bright and vivid colors.
 On top of their great picture quality, many new Samsung monitors also include their proprietary Tizen OS smart platform, which lets you stream content even without a PC.
-Samsung's main downside is that their budget monitors usually perform poorly and don't compete well against other budget options.
+Samsung's main downsides are that they have bugs, and their budget monitors usually perform poorly and don't compete well against other budget options.

 See the best Samsung monitors here.